posl/sugihara_record_resolver/README.md

 ```
 NOTE: Without a new line after final url, the last repository will not be cloned.

-Run 'step2.sh' in the 'shell' directory to add jdk17 modules in 'jdk17modules' directory and a clone in each 'original' directory and its copy in each 'copied' directory.
+Run `step2.sh` in the `shell` directory to add jdk17 modules in `jdk17modules` directory and a clone in each `original` directory and its copy in each `copied` directory.

 ```
 .